EthanJHolland/PuzzlepaloozaApp/README.md

 # PuzzlepaloozaApp
 Project from summer 2016.
 Android app with a firebase backend designed for a puzzle competition such as Puzzlepalooza (http://puzzlepalooza.mbhs.edu/) at Montgomery Blair High School.
 Begun at HackUMBC.
-Finished but never published and no longer maintained due to the Firebase SDK changes when Google bought Firebase
+Finished but never published and no longer maintained due to the Firebase SDK changes when Google bought Firebase.
+Put on github for archival purposes.